 Who is Graham Cooper?

 Graham is an inaugural member of the Esperance Deep Sea Angling Club and is one of the driving forces to getting a new reef for his community.

-Graham is also a Recfishwest lifejacket ambassador for our Fish and Survive campaign.
-Graham remains the Chairperson of the South East Coast Recreational Fishing Council and still enjoys fishing for demersal species around the islands after many years.
+Graham is also a Recfishwest safety ambassador for the Fish and Survive campaign and the chairperson of the South East Coast Recreational Fishing Council.

-We’re proud to have been a part of this project from the beginning, however full credit must go to the tireless team of local volunteers who made this vision a reality.
+The Recfishwest team are proud to have been a part of this project from the beginning.
+However, full credit must go to the tireless team of local volunteers who made this vision a reality.

-Read about the local story in the Esperance Express here.
+Read more about Cooper Reef in the Esperance Express!

-To read more about the construction process and see the first initial video, click here.
+To read more about Cooper Reef’s construction process, click here.